 The objective of our group is to elucidate and manipulate the functions of proteins.
-Our biochemical research is focused on: (i) investigating how a protein’s mutational tolerance relates to structure and function, (ii) using structure-guided protein recombination to understand sequence-structure-function relationships, and (iii) understanding protein-mediated Fe-S cluster biogenesis reactions.
-Our biomolecular design research is focused on: (iv) developing new methods for laboratory evolution that accelerate our ability to overcome component limitations, (v) building new enzyme technologies for increasing spatial and temporal control over metabolic reactions, and (vi) engineering reporters for biosensing in hard-to-image conditions, e.g., animals, biochars, sediments, and soils.
+Our biochemical research is focused on: (i) investigating how a protein’s mutational tolerance relates to structure and function, (ii) using structure-guided protein recombination to understand sequence-structure-function relationships, and (iii) understanding protein-mediated Fe-S cluster biogenesis reactions and the specificity of small protein electron carriers in situ.
+Our biomolecular design research is focused on: (iv) developing new methods for laboratory evolution that accelerate our ability to overcome component limitations, (v) building new enzyme technologies for increasing spatial and temporal control over metabolic reactions, (vi) engineering reporters for biosensing in hard-to-image conditions, e.g., animals, biochars, sediments, and soils, and (vii) designing protein electron carriers with novel regulation.
 Our expertise in biochemistry and biomolecular engineering puts us in a unique position to study living systems, as we take advantage of classical methods for biochemical inquiry and develop and apply novel biotechnologies to support these lines of research.
 Our philosophy is that transformative advances occur when biological studies are extended to conditions that reflect those within living cells and the environment, and important synthetic biology advances occur when experimental observations can be anticipated using new physical models.